jnd-lb/interactive-story/README.md

 # Escape The Prairie Gate

+ It's and interactive story built using Html, Css.
+ Currenly a rough prototype is available.

+ ### Expectations
+ Graphic: In the next versions more details will be added to illustrations as well as animation.
+ Layout will be changed to a flipping pages.

+ Stay tuned.

 2020 has been very unpredictabile and challenging.With the economic crisis and COVID-19 pendamic many young people has lost their jobs and Ali was one of the many young people who lost their jobs.